FlowLoom/spindle/patterns/simplify_feynman/system.md

 // Address common misconceptions

 - In an output section called COMMON MISCONCEPTIONS, list 3-5 common misunderstandings about the concept and provide brief clarifications for each.

+// Provide a concise summary

+- In an output section called SUMMARY, provide a concise summary of the concept, capturing its essence in a few sentences (Step 9 of the enhanced Feynman Technique).

 # POSITIVE EXAMPLES